 This discussion and analysis is intended to serve as an introduction to the Authority's financial statements.
-The Authority's financial statements comprise four components: (1) statement of net assets; (2) statement of revenues, expenses, and change in net assets; (3) statement of cash flows; and (4) notes to financial statements.
+The Authority's financial statements comprise four components: (1) statement of net position; (2) statement of revenues, expenses, and changes in net position; (3) statement of cash flows; and (4) notes to financial statements.

 The financial statements are designed to provide the reader with a broad overview of the Authority's finances in a manner similar to private sector business.
 These statements include all assets and liabilities, using the full accrual basis of accounting.
-The difference between the two is reported as net assets.
+The difference between the two is reported as net position.
 Revenues are recognized in the period earned and expenses are recognized in the period incurred.
 Thus, assets, liabilities, revenues, and expenses are reported in these statements for some items that will result in cash flows in future periods (e.g., uncollected rental receipts, earned but unused vacation leave, etc.).
 These financial statements only include the activities of the Authority.

-Statement of Net Assets
+Statement of Net Position

-The statement of net assets presents all of the Authority's assets and liabilities, with the difference reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator to determine whether the financial position of the Authority is improving or deteriorating.
+The statement of net position presents all of the Authority's assets and liabilities, with the difference reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator to determine whether the financial position of the Authority is improving or deteriorating.

-Statement of Revenues, Expenses, and Change in Net Assets
+Statement of Revenues, Expenses, and Changes in Net Position

-The statement of revenues, expenses, and change in net assets presents information showing the Authority's revenues and expenses for the fiscal year.
+The statement of revenues, expenses, and changes in net position presents information showing the Authority's revenues and expenses for the fiscal year.
 Functional activities are highlighted in this statement.